azadbolour/boardgame/README.md

 benchmark, copy benchmark-config.yml and edit as appropriate.
 Then start the benchmark giving it your copy as a parameter.

-Note.
-The benchmark depends on the artifacts com.bolour.util.util, and com.bolour.benchmark.base.
-Until the dependency jar files make it to public places (shortly) clone https://github.com/azadbolour/util.git and https://github.com/azadbolour/benchmark.git and build them locally.

-Note.
-The benchmark code uses Java 8.
+The benchmark is based Java 8.

 ### Performance

-Following is a benchmark result after performance improvements.
+Following are benchmark results for the two servers:

 ```
 machine: MAC-Book Pro i7 2.8GHz 4-core
-dictionary: 235K words
+dictionary: 114K words
-users: 50
+users: 75
-average think time: 15 seconds
+average think time: 100 millis

+haskell: average latency of a machine move: 270 milliseconds
-resulting average latency of a machine move: 20 milliseconds
+scala: average latency of a machine move: 59 milliseconds
 ```

-CPUs were only 10% busy.

-Scalability to large numbers of concurrent users is beyond the initial scope of this project.
+Since human interactions have much longer think times, scaling to hundreds of concurrent games on a single machine should not be an issue.
+Beyond that the application is easily amenable to horizontal scaling.
+So the bottleneck may end up being the database.
+But at this stage of teh project, time very high scalability is beyond our scope.

 ## Github Site